-There were four types of verbs in the training set: (1) regular verbs that formed their past tense by adding one of the three allomorphs of the +ed rule, conditioned by the final phoneme of the verb stem (e.g., tame-tamed, wrapwrapped, chat-chatted); (2) irregular verbs whose past-tense form was identical to the verb stem (e.g., hit-hit); (3) irregular verbs that formed their past tenses by changing an internal vowel (e.g., hide-hid); (4) irregular verbs whose pasttense form bore no relation to its verb stem (e.g., go-went).
+There were four types of verbs in the artificial language training set: (1) regular verbs that formed their past tense by adding one of the three allomorphs of the + rule, conditioned by the final phoneme of the verb stem (e.g., analogously for English, tame-tamed, wrap-wrapped, chat-chatted); (2) irregular verbs whose past-tense form was identical to the verb stem (e.g., hit-hit); (3) irregular verbs that formed their past tenses by changing an internal vowel (e.g., hide-hid); (4) irregular verbs whose past-tense form bore no relation to its verb stem (e.g., go-went).
 There were 410 regular verbs, and 20, 68, and 2, respectively, of each irregular verb type.
 A separate set of novel verbs was constructed to evaluate the generalisation performance of the network.
 These verbs could differ depending on their similarity to items in the training set.
 Generalisation in this case was assessed via 410 novel verbs each of which shared two phonemes with one of the regular verbs in the training set, and was evaluated based on the proportion of these novel verbs that were assigned the correct allomorph of the regular past-tense rule.
-Figure 1.
-Schematic of the population simulations [reproduced with permission from Thomas, Forrester & Ronald, 2013]
+The coding scheme for a sample artificial verb is shown in Fig. 3.